tryolabs/fashion-assistant/blogpost/blog.md

 ## **User Interface (UI) development**

-In developing the user interface for our AI-powered shopping assistant, we wanted the platform to reflect the conversational nature of the agent's interactions.
+In developing the user interface for our AI-powered fashion assistant, we wanted the platform to reflect the conversational nature of the agent's interactions.
 [Gradio](https://www.gradio.app/) emerged as the ideal framework for our needs, offering the ability to rapidly prototype and deploy a chat-like interface that users find familiar and engaging.

 ![Untitled](assets/Untitled%204.png)